CHECK OFF AS YOU PACK THEM

 Many people like to bring some alcohol for sitting around the fire at night.
 If you would like to do so also please bring it with you as there is no place to get it at the lodge (wine boxes or beer cans are ideal).
 And if you must smoke, please bring a pouch or other container for your cigarette butts.

-- expensive jewellery – fingers shrink in the cold and rings can slide off!
+expensive jewelry – fingers shrink in the cold and rings can slide off!

 The best way to stay warm in winter is to go to Mexico!
 But, failing that, you should dress in layers.
 You don’t need any fancy, high tech clothing to stay warm.
 Natural materials such as wool are very warm and help wick moisture away from your skin.
 There are, generally, 3 layers to consider.
 As you get warmer you can strip off layers and, as you get colder, you can put them back on.